OtherColetterbox/Git-Guide/README.md

 ----

-## Please let me know if anything is still confusing, or if this sequence of events isn't the most helpful.
+## Please let me know if anything is still confusing, or if parts don't work as intended.

 ![This is me and you.](https://media.giphy.com/media/kswZdQQQV7pAc/giphy.gif)